Aerosane/discordjs-qovery/README.md

 After finising all necessary requirements, you will need to open an account at Qovery.

 - Navigate to https://console.qovery.com/login in your desired browser and click on either `Sign in with GitHub` or `Sign in with GitLab` upto you(GitHub recommended).
-You can create an account at [GitHub](https://github.com/) or [GitLab](https://gitlab.com).
-In this tutorial we will use GitHub as our application source code is hosted there.
+You can create an account at [GitHub](https://github.com/) or [GitLab](https://gitlab.com).Choose the community plan as we want to deploy our apps for free.In this tutorial we will use GitHub as our application source code is hosted there.

 After login & filling some optional forms,this is where you should be: